shapesmusic/Shapes-Basics-Draft/notes.md

 - Marked as (T)heory
 - Introduce three other groups of shapes and listen to their qualities.
 Relate the groups through their common shape names.
 - Similar to Lesson 19, where you want to get to know the broader feeling of a group, rather than getting inside it and thinking about its parts.
-- Could shuffle all modes and try to hear if it's a 1st, 2nd, 3rd, 4th group mood.
-- So this isn't exactly about moods yet?
-It's about shapes.
-Where in here does a mood get introduced, as "the combination of a shape and anchor creates a mood" (?)
-Do this in tactile reading?!

-### Commentary - Chord-Modes

-**Location**

-**References**

-**Notes**

-- There was a thought to put this after 19 - Moods.
-But that lesson is more about begining to recognize specific moods, whereas chord-modes follow from the combination of Changes (Lesson 10) and Groups of Shapes (Lesson 11).
-  - but still, 19 is supposedly the introduction to modes.
-  - also, how does this relate to the Standard Mode Names (commentary?) at Lesson 33?
-  - so maybe a bigger question: what's the relationship/timing of thinking of combinations of shapes and anchors as chord-modes, and learning the sounds/feelings of each of those modes (moods) in the tonescapes sequence? isn't this sequence supposed to be linear?